irene0204/CpG-methylation-Project-/README.md

 # CpG site methylation prediction project pipeline
-This repository contains all components of the CpG site methylation prediction pipeline, including constructing a experimental dataset for each trait with postive sites (AD associated) and negative sites (not AD assciated), processing features, selecting top 60 important features, model parameter tuning and selection and prediction of whole genome CpG sites.
+This repository contains all components of the pipeline for predicting novel Alzheimer's Diseasr (AD)-associated CpG sites across the human genome, including training set construction, features collection/processing, features selection and ensemble learning, for each of the AD-associated trait of interest.

 ## Tools
 * Python 3.5